-The Group's net profit after tax ("statutory basis") for the half year ended 31 December 2011 was \$3,624 million, which represented a 19% increase on the prior comparative period.
+The Group's net profit after tax ("cash basis") for the half year ended 31 December 2011 was \$3,576 million, which represented a 7% increase on the prior comparative period.

-Earnings per share ("statutory basis") increased 17% on the prior comparative period to 230.8 cents per share, whilst Return on equity ("statutory basis") increased 190 basis points on the prior comparative period to 19.6%.
+Earnings per share ("cash basis") increased 6% on the prior comparative period to 227.2 cents per share, whilst Return on equity ("cash basis") was in line with the prior comparative period at 19.2%.

 This solid financial result has been achieved in challenging economic conditions impacted by ongoing global uncertainty and market volatility.
-The Group believes that the result reflects the Group's continued operating momentum and strong financial platform, notwithstanding the low credit growth environment and the impact of increased wholesale and deposit funding costs.
+The result reflects the Group's continued operating momentum and strong financial platform, notwithstanding the low credit growth environment and the impact of increased wholesale and deposit funding costs.
 Key points of note in the result included the following:

-- Net interest income increased 7% to \$6,537 million, reflecting a three basis point increase in net interest margin and 5% growth in average interest earning assets; - Other banking income increased 22% to \$2,172 million, benefitting from favourable hedging and IFRS volatility, higher foreign exchange and bills income, partly offset by lower Markets trading income, including an unfavourable counterparty fair value adjustment, and lower Treasury earnings; - Funds management income decreased 5% to \$957 million, impacted by a 3% decrease in average funds under management (FUM) and a shift in portfolio mix towards lower margin cash and fixed interest investments reflecting cautious investor sentiment; - Insurance income increased 6% to \$622 million due to 8% average inforce premium growth, favourable claims experience in the New Zealand life insurance business and lower working claims experience in the general insurance business; - Operating expenses increased 5% to \$4,682 million, driven by inflation-related salary increases, property transition costs related to the new Sydney office premises and higher compliance costs.
+- Net interest income increased 6% to \$6,551 million, reflecting a three basis point increase in net interest margin and 5% growth in average interest earning assets; - Other banking income declined 2% to \$2,020 million, with lower Markets trading income, including an unfavourable counterparty fair value adjustment, and lower Treasury earnings, partly offset by higher foreign exchange and bills income; - Funds management income decreased 4% to \$977 million, impacted by a 3% decrease in average funds under management (FUM) and a shift in portfolio mix towards cash and fixed interest investments reflecting cautious investor sentiment; - Insurance income increased 9% to \$501 million due to 8% average inforce premium growth, favourable claims experience in the New Zealand life insurance business and lower working claims experience in the general insurance business; - Operating expenses increased 4% to \$4,602 million, driven by inflation-related salary increases, property transition costs related to the new Sydney CBD office premises and higher compliance costs.
 This was partly offset by the continued focus on productivity initiatives delivering operational efficiencies; and - Loan impairment expense decreased 25% to \$545 million, reflecting the gradual improvement in asset quality, with economic overlays unchanged since 30 June 2011.

-The Group's net profit after tax ("statutory basis") for the half year ended 31 December 2011 increased 8% on the prior half, reflecting 4% growth in average interest earning assets, favourable hedging and IFRS volatility and higher insurance income from favourable claims experience and inforce premium growth.
+The Group's net profit after tax ("cash basis") for the half year ended 31 December 2011 increased 2% on the prior half, reflecting 4% growth in average interest earning assets and higher insurance income from favourable claims experience and inforce premium growth.
 This was partly offset by a decrease in Group net interest margin, due to higher wholesale and deposit funding costs, together with lower funds management and Markets income which was impacted by the challenging economic conditions.

-More comprehensive disclosure of performance highlights by key business segments is contained on pages 20-38.
+More comprehensive disclosure of performance highlights by key business segments is contained on pages 14-32.